Paulão (footballer, born 1969)

-Paulo António Alves (22 October 1969 – 17 August 2021), commonly known as Paulão, was an Angolan footballer who played as a midfielder.
+Paulo António Alves (22 October 1969 – 17 August 2021), commonly known as Paulão, was an Angolan professional footballer who played as a midfielder.

 Club career

 Born in Luanda, Paulão arrived in Portugal in 1994, where he would spend the following eight years of his career, joining Vitória F.C. from Estrela Clube Primeiro de Maio.
 After one season he signed for Primeira Liga club S.L.
 Benfica, appearing in 18 games in his first year and scoring three goals as the team finished second 11 points behind FC Porto.

 Paulão was only a fringe player in his second season with Benfica, playing in only seven official matches.
 He then left for fellow top-division side Académica de Coimbra, where he was also featured sparingly.

 Subsequently, Paulão spent four years in the second division with S.C.
 Espinho, after which he returned to his homeland to play with Atlético Petróleos Luanda and Atlético Sport Aviação, retiring in 2004 at the age of nearly 35.